 |Associate Clinical Professor Of Law

-Jaime Kay Dahlstedt is the Founding Director of the Juvenile Advocacy Clinic, and teaches the Juvenile Advocacy Clinic seminar.
+Jaime Kay Dahlstedt is the Founding Director of the Juvenile & Family Justice Clinic, and teaches the Juvenile & Family Justice Clinic seminar.
 She also teaches Professional Responsibility and a seminar on Representing Vulnerable Populations.
 Professor Dahlstedt founded and taught a domestic violence clinic prior to developing the juvenile clinic.

 J.D., cum laude, University of San Diego School of Law